miatang13/SkyGlow/README.md

 # SkyGlow
-This is the REPO for the constellation detection application written originally for 15-112 @ CMU.
+This is the repo for the constellation detection application written originally for 15-112 @ CMU.
 Further changes were added after course ended.